Before providing you with a description and explanation as you explore bankruptcy as an option, below is a historical aspect of bankruptcy:

 - But if you give from your right as charity, then it is better for you, if you only knew.

-Choosing an Attorney:
+Choosing a Bankruptcy Attorney:

 Rather than search the internet, ask friends or research bankruptcy, meeting with a bankruptcy lawyer is key.
 Setting up that first consult is your first steppingstone.
 Be sure you do your due diligence in choosing an attorney;